 -Determine code similarity between a new sample and previously seen samples.

 -Visualize malware relationships to better understand code-sharing patterns between malware samples and to communicate your results to others.

--Use two proof-of-concept tools I built for this book that implement these ideas and allow you to see malware shared code relationships.
+-Use two proof-of-concept tools I built for implementing these ideas and allow you to see malware shared code relationships.

 -Hobbyist reverse engineers and Malware Analysts

 *-Bored malware analysts looking to automate some of their work *